eclipse-platform/eclipse.platform.ui/docs/EclipsePluginDevelopmentFAQ.md

 This page is a collection of FAQs that is intended to help a developer write Eclipse plug-ins.

-This FAQ is intended to be complimentary to the [Official Eclipse FAQ](/The_Official_Eclipse_FAQs "The Official Eclipse FAQs") and [RCP FAQ](/RCP_FAQ "RCP FAQ") wiki pages.
-If you cannot find your question here, you should try checking those other two pages.
+This FAQ is intended to be complimentary to the [RCP FAQ](/https://github.com/eclipse-platform/eclipse.platform.ui/blob/master/docs/Rich_Client_Platform/Rich_Client_Platform_FAQ.md), the [Eclipse 4 RCP FAQ](https://github.com/eclipse-platform/eclipse.platform.ui/blob/master/docs/Eclipse4_RCP_FAQ.md) and the [FAQ](https://wiki.eclipse.org/The_Official_Eclipse_FAQs) pages.

 Contents
 --------